Read This First

 Prompt 3: How do you predict the composition of these tribes will change over the next 30 years?

-The section turns on Grey Tribe.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Grey Tribe in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Grey Tribe, Predictions for the Composition of the Red, Blue, and Grey Tribes, and Differences Between Red, Blue, and Grey Tribes in US Society.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Grey Tribe, Predictions for the Composition of the Red, Blue, and Grey Tribes, and Differences Between Red, Blue, and Grey Tribes in US Society in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 As the current base ages, there may be a decline in numbers unless the Red Tribe can attract younger voters.